 - Click Create connection URL.
 Templified generates a private URL your photo system posts each photo to.

-Once a URL exists, the tab shows a Connected status with the source name, the URL with a copy button, and this reminder:
+Once a URL exists, the card shows a Connected status with the source name, the URL with a copy button, and this reminder:

 Anyone with this URL can send photos into your flows — treat it like a secret.